Fatal crash: 'Sabotage' questions after Chinese activists killed in fiery Tokoroa crash

 Wang Lecheng had been a member of the Independent Chinese Pen and Xi Weiguo was the chairman of the Federation of a Democratic China in New Zealand.

-The third, Yu Hongming, was recovering in the Intensive Care Unit in Waikato Hospital and was the Secretary-General of the New Zealand Values Alliance
+The third, Yu Hongming, was recovering in the intensive care unit in Waikato Hospital and was the Secretary General of the New Zealand Values Alliance.

 "They were on their way to present a petition to the Government asking them to take the issue of CCP political interference in New Zealand's democracy seriously," Brady said.